elainehowyl/tgc-projecttwo-life-simulator/README.md

 ## Testing

-The features are not perfect but below are some instructions and outputs provided to test the currently available features:
+Below are some instructions and outputs provided to test the currently available features:

 ### Registering An Account...